TomDDG/ZXPicoMD/README.md

 - Turn on the Spectrum and hopefully all good

 ## Version History
-- v1.0beta1 (latest release) - added support for real hardware Microdrives downstream of the ZXPicoMD
+- v1.0beta1 (latest release) - added support for real hardware Microdrives downstream of the ZXPicoMD *Note this is still in beta and currently doesn't work with real h/w Microdrives, tested working with vDrive emulated drives only.
 - v0.94 - added a simple filename generator to the cartridge save option
 - v0.93 - fixed MF128 format
 - v0.92 - added sound on/off menu option to turn off the buzzer, saves config to the SD Card